inzamulsepoy/Kali-Linux-WSL/README.md

-# Kali-Linux-WSL
+# Kali-Linux-WSL installation guide
-Kali Linux in WSL
+Complete Guide to install Kali Linux in windows-WSL

-<h2>1.
-INSTALL WSL 2</h2>
+<h2>INSTALL WSL 2</h2>

-Check your windows version.
+# Check your windows version.
 win + R <br>
 winver <br>
 it should be above 19041 <br>